Becoming who I choose to be

 I believe we create ourselves - in the deepest sense, our journey is to move toward becoming the person we sense, glimpse, and envision that we are capable of being - a person who acts with strength, compassion, realism, charity, connectedness, curiosity, flexibility, and openness.
 You will not “find” such a self inside you, though you may well recognize your potential.
 Our journeys require that we step through our emotional and physical pain, fear, compulsiveness, trauma, addiction, depression, and other burdens that stand between who we are today and who we are capable of being.

 While therapy is a journey, I do not believe it is a journey of understanding “who am I” or “What’s wrong with me” or of “being fixed,”; rather, it is a journey of recognizing and understanding who we want to be, and moving to become that person.
-Together, we will clear the path.
+Together, we can find the way.

 Behavioral Health